dndManager/dndAria/timeline/session33.md

 The dagger has a green gem in the butt of the hilt, and the gem has a cloudy swirl inside it.
 It is a magical dagger that can do extra psychic damage on sneak attacks.
 The amulet is an amulet of rebirth.

+They will head to Leafland tomorrow.
+B decides to join the gang there, since there are supposed to be rare eels there whose eggs he can harvest.